IBM/BluePic/README.md

 - Installs curl on your local system (requires Homebrew).
 - Clones the Bluepic repo on your Mac.
-- Creates your Bluemix runtime and provisions the Bluemix services that BluePic can leverage.
+- Creates your Bluemix runtime (i.e Kitura-based server) and provisions the Bluemix services that BluePic can leverage.
 - Populates the Cloudant and Object Storage services with demo data.
-- Updates your `cloud_config.json` with all the service credentials needed by the Kitura-based server.
+- Updates the `cloud_config.json` file with all the service credentials needed by the Kitura-based server.
-- Lastly, it gets your Kitura-based server running so your iOS client can communicate with it.
+- Updates the `bluemix.plist` file [in the Xcode project] so that the iOS application connects to the remote Kitura-based server running on Bluemix.

-Once the IBM Cloud Tool has completed the steps above, you can [run the application](#running-the-ios-app).
+After the IBM Cloud Tool completes the steps above, you can [run the application](#running-the-ios-app).
 If desired, you can also configured the Bluemix services that were provisioned in order to enable [optional features](#optional-features-to-configure) in BluePic (such as Facebook authentication and Push notifications).

 ## Method 2: Manual configuration and deployment
 Instead of using the IBM Cloud Bridge, which gives you a seamless compilation and provisioning experience, you can follow the steps outlined in this section if you'd like to take a peek under the hood!